On the Hausdorff dimension of the Rauzy gasket: Introduction

 \section{Introduction}

-The Rauzy gasket (see Fig.\ref{RG}) was described for the first time by G. Levitt in 1993 in \cite{L} and was associated with the simplest example of pseudogroups of rotations.
-Later the same set was described by I. Dynnikov and R. De Leo (see \cite{DD}) as a subset of chaotic regimes for a very particular case of Novikov's problem (\cite{N}) of plane sections of triply periodic surface.
-In \cite{AS} independently P. Arnoux and S. Starosta reintroduced this object as a subset of standard 2-dimensional simplex associated with letter frequencies of ternary episturmian words.
+The Rauzy gasket (see Figure \ref{RaGu}) was described for the first time by G. Levitt in 1993 in \cite{L} and was associated with the simplest example of pseudogroups of rotations.
+Later the Rauzy gasket was studied by I. Dynnikov and R. De Leo (see \cite{DD}) in connection with Novikov's problem (\cite{N}) of plane sections of triply periodic surfaces.
+In \cite{AS} independently P. Arnoux and S. Starosta reintroduced this object as the subset of standard 2-dimensional simplex associated with letter frequencies of ternary episturmian words.
 The name Rauzy gasket was used for the first time in \cite{AS}.

 The same fractal appears in connection with systems of isometries of thin type that are described by 2 independent parameters.
-Detailed description of the last approach is provided in the next section.
+A detailed description of the last approach is provided in the next section.
 In all these cases, the Rauzy gasket plays the role of a parameter space endowed with a dynamics by piecewise projective maps.

-It was proved by Levitt and J.-C. Yoccoz in \cite{L}, Arnoux and Starosta in \cite{AS} and by Dynnikov and De Leo ( \cite{DD}) by different techniques that this set has a zero Lebesgue measure (see, in particular, \cite{MN} for the main approach used by Arnoux and Starosta to prove their result).
+It was proved by Levitt and J.-C. Yoccoz in \cite{L}, Arnoux and Starosta in \cite{AS} and by Dynnikov and De Leo ( \cite{DD}) by different techniques that the Rauzy gasket has zero Lebesgue measure (see, in particular, \cite{MN} for the main approach used by Arnoux and Starosta to prove their result).

-Hausdorff dimension of the Rauzy gasket was estimated numerically in \cite{DD} ($1.7$ and $1.8$ were suggested as bounds).
-However, there were no theoretical estimations.
+Hausdorff dimension of the Rauzy gasket was estimated numerically in \cite{DD} ($1.7$ and $1.8$ were suggested as lower and upper bounds).
+However, there were no theoretical estimates.
 Arnoux asked whether this Hausdorff dimension is less than 2 or equal to 2 (see also \cite{AS} for other interesting open questions).
 The same problem but for much more general situation was posed by A. Maltsev and S.P.
 Novikov in \cite{NM}.
 In this paper we prove: \begin{theorem} The Hausdorff dimension of the Rauzy gasket is less than 2. \end{theorem}

-{\bf Remark 1}: Our statement also proves the conjecture about Hausdorff dimension of the set of chaotic regimes formulated by A. Maltsev and S.P.
-Novikov that we mentioned above for a very particular surface.
-This result follows directly from our theorem and the construction in \cite{DD}.
+\begin{remark} Our statement also proves the conjecture about the Hausdorff dimension of the set of chaotic regimes formulated by A. Maltsev and S.P.
+Novikov that we mentioned above for a very particular family of surfaces.
+This result follows directly from our theorem and the construction in \cite{DD}. \end{remark}

-{\bf Remark 2}: An upper bound can be deduced from the proof of Theorem \ref{thm:main} but it would be much weaker than the known numerical estimates. \end{remark}
+\begin{remark} An upper bound can be deduced from the proof of Theorem \ref{thm:main} but it would be much weaker than the known numerical estimates. \end{remark}